wattwisegames/watt-wiser/README.md

 You'll need the latest version of [Go](https://golang.org/dl) and an installation of [`git`](https://git-scm.com/download/win).

+You will also need to install [Scaphandre](https://hubblo-org.github.io/scaphandre-documentation/tutorials/installation-windows.html) in order to get their Windows RAPL driver.
+Without this driver, Windows does not offer any way to read the hardware energy sensors.

+If you have installation errors with the Scaphandre installer, make sure you have [the Microsoft C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022).

 After Go is installed, do the following:

 First, you'll need to clone the repo: